leedm777/emacs-config/README.md

 # Dave's [Emacs][] Setup

-This is probably the third time I've decided to restart my Emacs setup from scratch after something went horribly wrong.
-I guess it's time to keep it in source control.
+This is the fourth time I've refreshed my Emacs config.
+This time I'm leaning into [use-package][].

 Some of my config I picked up from [Clojure for the Brave and True][brave].
 You can check that out at https://github.com/flyingmachine/emacs-for-clojure.

 ## Other setup notes

-I primarily use macOS, with Emacs installed via [`homebrew cask`][cask].
+I primarily use macOS, with Emacs installed via [homebrew][].

+## Server, sometimes

+It's recommended to use [Emacs server][] to keep [Emacs][] running in the background and help avoid long startup times with frequent use.
+I try it occasionally, but when I do it's usually more trouble that it's worth.

-I use [a launchd script][launchd] to keep an [Emacs server][] running in the background, to avoid long startup times.
+When I do, I use [a launchd script][launchd] to keep an running in the background, to avoid long startup times.
 I have an alias to use `emacsclient` when the server is running, and fall back to plain `emacs` when it's not.